 When I finally pulled into my driveway, all of my neighbours were on their front porches watching the skies as a dozen news helicopters flew over us.
 I’d never been so close to something this newsworthy before and it was very surreal.
 And decidedly sombre.
 One of my neighbours had died, though I didn’t know her.

 On Thursday, Waterloo Regional Police held a news conference to announce that the cause of the explosion was not related to a gas leak or natural occurrence and that most evacuated residents would be allowed to return home.
 Police said they were still collecting evidence and investigating to determine exactly what had caused the house to explode.

-Furthermore, Edra Haan had been murdered.
+Furthermore, they declared Edra Haan had been murdered.

 “With the assistance of the coroner’s office and as a result of the post-mortem and with the information from our major crime investigators, we have determined that Ms. Haan’s death is a result of homicide,” Waterloo detective Mike Haffner said during the press conference.
 Haffner added that the time of her death and the cause had not yet been determined.